DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 TextLanguageRouter

-Routes a text input onto one of different output connections depending on its language.
+Routes text strings to different output connections based on their language.

 from haystack import Pipeline, Document